grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 {{< admonition type="tip" >}}

-If you are running this example against your own Loki instance and have configured authentication, you will need to set the `LOKI_USERNAME` and `LOKI_PASSWORD` environment variables as well.
+If you are running this example against your own Loki instance and have configured authentication, you will also need to set the `LOKI_USERNAME` and `LOKI_PASSWORD` environment variables.

 {{< /admonition >}}